Ajantha Mendis: Domestic and franchise cricket

 Mendis has represented the Army in 23 limited over matches and 59 two/three-day matches, in which he has 38 wickets and 244 wickets respectively to his credit.
-Mendis bowls off spin as his stock delivery and he has few more variations in his armoury- leg spin, top spin and faster bowl.
-All this was developed during 2006/2007 domestic seasons on his own.
-He also extended his purple patch in the domestic season 2007/2008 under 23 division 1 tournament and was later selected to the pool of "Academy Squad" organised by Sri Lanka Cricket.
-There he was able to polish his cricketing skills further.
-He had the opportunity of touring neighbouring India on an eight-day tour in June 2007 where he was given the opportunity to play two, two-day matches.
+Mendis bowls off-spin as his stock delivery and he has a few more variations in his armoury-leg spin, top spin and faster bowl.
+All this was developed during 2006/2007 domestic season on his own.
+He also extended his purple patch in the domestic season 2007/2008 under-23 division 1 tournament and was later selected to the pool of "Academy Squad" organised by Sri Lanka Cricket.
+There, he was able to polish his cricketing skills further.
+He had the opportunity of touring neighbouring India on an eight-day tour in June 2007 where he was given the opportunity to play two two-day matches.
 In the meantime, Sri Lanka Cricket selectors could not ignore his performance in the Premier Limited Over Tournament 2007/2008 and got him selected to play in the "Provincial Tournament 2008" representing "Wayamba Province" under the National Captain.
-In that tournament he performed exceptionally well with the ball.
-Local TV commentators predicted him as the ideal replacement for senior spinner Muttiah Muralitharan in time to come and nicknamed him as "Mysterious Bowler".
-His performance in the said tournament got the National Selectors to observe him further closely, after he became the most successful bowler by taking 68 wickets in nine matches which is also a record in any form of domestic cricket.
+In that tournament, he performed exceptionally well with the ball.
+Local TV commentators predicted him as the ideal replacement for senior spinner Muttiah Muralitharan in time to come and nicknamed him the "Mysterious Bowler".
+His performance in the said tournament got the National selectors to observe him more closely, after he became the most successful bowler by taking 68 wickets in nine matches, which is also a record in any form of domestic cricket.

-In the 2010 County Championship Mendis was to play for Hampshire as their overseas player for the season as a replacement for Imran Tahir, but he was unable to fulfill his contract and never appeared for the county.
+In the 2010 County Championship, Mendis was to play for Hampshire as their overseas player for the season as a replacement for Imran Tahir, but he was unable to fulfill his contract and never appeared for the county.

 On 18 May 2008, Kolkata Knight Riders signed Mendis, until the end of the 2008 season.
 At the 2013 Indian Premier League Auctions held in Chennai, India on 3 February 2013, Mendis proved to be one of the most expensive players sold, purchased by the Pune Warriors India for $725,000.

 Mendis played for Lahore Qalandars in Pakistan Super League held at U.A.E in February 2016.